PLUS-ZGIS-GeoAI/ignite-bayesian-ml/README.md

 If you have run out of energy or time for your project, put a note at the top of the README saying that development has slowed down or stopped completely.
 Someone may choose to fork your project or volunteer to step in as a maintainer or owner, allowing your project to keep going.
 You can also make an explicit request for maintainers.

-# TODO Work on ffmc layer creation (at least oursourcing code to function)

-# TODO Create script for training data creation
+# TODO Create script for training data creation --> Create function for calculating FFMC values for point locations

+# TODO Notebook for model training.
+Creating Pipeline.
+Create OC-SVM model.
+Model Evaluation (train eval split by time)

 # TODO Create script for inference data creation

 # TODO write tests for data validation (feature layers, train and inference)

-# TODO train OC-SVM model

-# TODO evaluate model on train set (train eval split by time)

 # TODO create Pipeline for making regular predictions